-The underwriters may also exercise their option to subscribe for up to an additional 750,000 ordinary shares from us, at the public offering price, less underwriting commission, for 30 days after the date of this prospectus if the underwriters sell more than 5,000,000 ordinary shares in this offering.
+The underwriters may also exercise their option to purchase up to an additional 750,000 ADSs from us, at the public offering price, less underwriting commission, for 30 days after the date of this prospectus.

 Neither the Securities and Exchange Commission, any U.S. state securities commission, the Danish Financial Supervisory Authority, nor any other foreign securities commission has approved or disapproved of these securities or determined if this prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.